-Featured in Tribeca 2020’s Awards Competition, Pray Away looks at the destructive history of conservative Christian “reparative therapy”, a shocking misnomer for a practice with no medical or psychological basis.
+Featured in Tribeca 2020’s Awards Competition, Pray Away—which opens at New York’s IFC Center on Friday July 30th and debuts globally on Netflix on Tuesday August 3rd—looks at the destructive history of conservative Christian “reparative therapy”, a shocking misnomer for a practice with no medical or psychological basis.
 Through the stories of key “defectors” from the movement, the compelling documentary examines a contradictory worldview of trying to help when it’s actually hurting.
 The condemnation of “conversion therapy” is clear, but the reasons behind its continued existence weave a complex tale of incentives and impossible expectations.

 In the 1970s, five men in an evangelical Christian church started a Bible study to help each other leave the “homosexual lifestyle.”
 Modelled after other church therapy groups, they created a system to help people “overcome” their homosexual urges and to live “normal” Christian lives.
 A system, it should be noted, administered by misguided but well-meaning amateurs with no formal training.
 Their stories show the extreme lengths people will go to in an effort to reconcile their spiritual faith with their psychological and physical realities.

 Listening to the stories of the former leaders of these movements it’s fascinating to hear their own logic behind the choice to not only fight against their own same-sex attractions, but to stand up and speak against them.
 The justifications are intricate and personal.